 Transparency of roles within network improves accountability and communication

-We sat with these learnings for a bit.
 Together, we realized WeCare was attempting to wear too many hats for caregivers.
-Our choice to include the ability for users to create "tasks" across the network for other caregivers to complete was not only confusing to users, but provided little value to caregivers already using existing tools like Google Calendar.
+Including the ability to create "tasks" for other caregivers in their network to complete was not only confusing to users, but provided little value to caregivers already using existing tools like Google Calendar.

-Before jumping straight into iterating on our wireframes, I engaged in a few diagraming activities to help further envision a contextualized use case of our concept.
-These activities helped me rethink the role WeCare could play in caregivers' daily lives in response to our testing feedback.
+Before jumping straight into iterating our wireframes, I wanted to further envision a contextualized use case of our concept.
+Creating a network of personas and a corresponding journey map helped us rethink the role WeCare could play in caregivers' daily lives in light of our testing feedback.

-In response to this realization, we reduced this aspect of WeCare to simpler "refill tasks" that are attached to medications within the app and assigned to one individual in the network to complete.
-Our team also added the ability to control the permission levels of temporary caregivers within networks.
+These activities further confirmed that a calendar-driven task management tool wasn't necessary or desired.
+So, we reduced the task management aspect of WeCare to simpler "refill tasks" that are attached to medications within the app and assigned to one individual in the network to complete.

 At the end of our 12 weeks working with Premera, we presented our concept to designers and executives at the company and fielded questions about our process.
-We left them with the following key takeaways:
+We closed our presentation detailing what we would work on next if given more time.